Paul Kessel

 Along the Rift

-Along the rift is my end-of-studies game, and I work on it within a team of 11 other students.Julia Clément and I are the two game designers of the project, I do some narrative design but I mainly focus on the system and the level design.
+Along the rift is my end-of-studies game, and I worked on it within a team of 11 other students.Julia Clément and I were the two game designers of the project, I did some narrative design but I mainly focused on system and level design.

-You can see here the timeline of the entire game, and of the vertical slice, alongside a document explaining our stress system, wich allow us to change dramatically the feel of the game based on how our main character is feeling at any given time.
+You can see here the timeline of the game and of the vertical slice, alongside a document explaining our stress system, wich allow us to change dramatically the feel of the game based on how our main character is feeling at any given time.

 Trogloxène

-Trogloxène is a game I made within a team of three, alongside Dorian Fillâtre for the visuals, and Grégoire Monesma for the sound design.I was the game designer but also the programmer on this project, I did the character's procedual animations, and took care of the UI.
+Trogloxène is a game I made within a team of three, alongside Dorian Fillâtre for the visuals, and Grégoire Monesma for the sound design.I was the designer but also the programmer on this project, I spent a lot of time creating the character's procedual animations, and took care of the UI.

 It is a game about learning to fly as a bat, in a complex underground environment.